This week’s post will be on a reflection about 3 translators’ constraints: Space, NDAs and CAT tools.

-It is important to remind you that a translator is part of a bigger chain in the editing/gaming/video process.
+It is important to remind you that a translator is just a part of a bigger chain in the editing/gaming/video process.
 Editors are usually the ones adapting the content to transform it into the end product.
 Even though translators or localisers often provide turnkey translation services, developers (for video games) or editors (for books) will have the last word.
 And their work is to check the content and see if it fits, which is equally important!

-Because those parameters matters.
+Because those parameters do matter.